She wanted to wear the beautiful outfit her grandma had brought from India, and of course, her sister wanted one too.

 -

-The day before the party I assembled the cake.
-I made some icing for the crumb coating (you can use your favourite icing recipe, just make sure that it is a little less dense as it needs to be smooth and you should be able to apply it easily).
-I took the 2 yogurt cakes out of the freezer and levelled them while still frozen with a sharp serrated knife.
+The day before the party, assemble the cake.
+Prepare icing for the crumb coating using a smooth, spreadable consistency.
+Take the 2 yoghurt cakes out of the freezer and level them while still frozen using a sharp serrated knife.

 -